-Grand Street Community Arts was formed by concerned neighbors in the Mansion Neighborhood in 2003 as a way to bridge the cultural and economic divides in the neighborhood.
-The organization (originally named Mansion Community Arts) received its designation as a not-for-profit 501(c)(3) organization from the IRS and negotiated the purchase of the former St. Anthony’s Church, a long-vacant cornerstone of the community and a link with its immigrant past.
+Grand Street Community Arts was formed by concerned neighbors in the Mansion Neighborhood in 2003 as a way to bridge the cultural and economic divides in the community.
+The organization (originally named Mansion Community Arts) quickly received its designation as a not-for-profit 501(c)3 organization from the IRS and negotiated the purchase of the former St. Anthony’s Church, a long-vacant cornerstone of the community and a link with its immigrant past.

 Directly, Grand Street Community Arts serves the Mansion and Pastures neighborhoods of the South End of Albany, although through growing involvement in the new South End Community Collaborative, the organization is now reaching the entire South End of the city.
 In addition, through its WCAA-LP radio program, GSCA is now reaching most of the City of Albany, as well as communities stretching north to Watervliet, south to Glenmont, Ravena and Bethlehem, as well as into neighboring Rensselaer County.